Liechtensteinov put 3 20 000 Dubrovnik Hrvatska - Croatia

 ||Dubrovnik city centre

-Having a very special location at the junction point of Central Europe, Balkans and Mediterranean in Europe; Croatia's capital is called Zagreb.
-Tourism is one of the vital sources of income for the country, and touristic activities rather concentrate on the Adriatic Sea coasts.
-The country is visited by 10 millions of tourists per year on average.
-Official currency is called "Kuna".
+Since Croatia and its capital Zagreb are on a unique spot in Europe at the junction of Central Europe, the Balkans and Mediterranean, tourism is one of the vital sources of income for the country and touristic activities concentrate mainly on the coasts of the Adriatic Sea.
+The country is visited by 10 millions of tourists on average per year.
+The official currency of Croatia is called "Kuna".

 |Dubrovnik City Walls